Skip to main content

 Portland Siding Replacement: Costs, Options, What Lasts

 We pulled the cedar siding off a 1952 Cape Cod in Laurelhurst last spring.
 The owner thought the north side needed a few board replacements.
-Once we opened the wall, we found rot through the sheathing (plywood layer under the siding) in three bays where water had wicked behind failed caulk joints for years.
+Once we opened the wall, we found rot through the sheathing (plywood layer under the siding) in three bays.
+Water had wicked behind failed caulk joints for years.
 What started as a patch turned into a full re-side with new sheathing, a rain screen gap (an air space that lets moisture drain and dry), and rigid foam insulation.

 Portland siding replacement cost depends on material choice, wall condition underneath, and whether you add insulation while the walls are open.
 Here's what each material costs, how it handles our rain, and when replacement makes more sense than patching.

-What Siding Replacement Costs in Portland
+What siding replacement costs in Portland

-For a typical Portland home with about 1,500 square feet of siding area, here's what full replacement runs in 2025-2026:
+For a typical Portland home with 1,500 to 2,000 square feet of siding area, here's what full replacement runs in 2025-2026:

-Bar chart comparing Portland siding replacement costs per square foot: vinyl $7 to $10, fiber cement $10 to $16, LP SmartSide $10 to $15, cedar $15 to $25, and metal $15 to $25, with whole-house totals for each material as of 2025-2026
+Bar chart comparing Portland siding replacement costs per square foot: vinyl $7 to $10, fiber cement $10 to $16, LP SmartSide $8 to $14, cedar $12 to $20, and metal $9 to $15, with whole-house totals for each material as of 2025-2026

 These ranges cover tear-off, prep, installation, and standard trim.
 They don't include structural repairs to sheathing or framing behind the siding.
 If your old siding has been hiding water damage, budget an extra $2,000 to $8,000 for sheathing and framing work depending on how far the rot spread.